 My goal for today is to pass Broken Hill and cross South Australia’s border.
 750 km.

 From here I start to really feel I m going in the middle of nowhere.
 I see fabulous red soil along the highway, that is that tiny road you see in the pictures.
-And I don’t see a soul, except some snakes I occasionally run over and dozens of dead kangaroos at the side of the road.
+And I don’t see a soul, except the snakes I occasionally run over and dozens of dead kangaroos on the side of the road.

 All I see in this a 585 kilometres is a surreal landscape.